posconnetwork/JS-Data-Retrieval-Sample/README.md

 - [jsdom](https://www.npmjs.com/package/jsdom)
 - [axios](https://www.npmjs.com/package/axios)

-If you would like a module added that is not currently available, please email [support@poscon.net](mailto:support@poscon.net) with the module name and justification for its inclusion.
+If you would like a module added that is not currently available, please open an issue with the title `Request to add <module name>`, and the body containing a brief description of how the module would be used, and justification for its inclusion.

 ## Sample Code